 You're doing all of the right things for meaningful mathematical instruction!
-You're teaching through context.
-You're using the landscapes for learning with your students.
-You understand your students' needs and developmental process.
-You use dynamic assessments!
-As you know, it's important to document each student's journey on the landscape.
+You're teaching through powerful and meaningful context by using rich problems from children’s lives.
+You understand your students' needs and developmental processes.
+You use dynamic, formative assessments!
+As you know, it's important to document each student's developmental journey.

 How do you document this journey?
 Your documentation is probably time consuming and most likely involves lots of paper work.
 Your time is valuable and your knowledge is resourceful!
 Documenting this journey no longer needs to be so time consuming.
-We have a way for you to save time and strengthen your knowledge of your students' learning.
+We have a way for you to save time and deepen your knowledge of your students' development.

-INTRODUCING a new way of assessing and a new way of documenting a student's journey on a landscape:
+INTRODUCING a new way of assessing and a new way of documenting a student's journey:

 Available for the 2016-2017 school year!